smartlawhub/Legal-Data-Analysis/Lessons/1d Syntax.md

     Was - There

+A key thing to understand about loops, and why they are so powerful and important in data science, is that loops allow you to be agnostic about the data you are working on.
+In other words, you can operate over tons of data without knowing (or needing to know) what is exactly is that data, since the loop does it for you when you define the name of each data point one by one.

+To give you an example, if you loop through the content of a file, you can operate over each file, one by one, even if you have no idea how many files they are or what are the file names: in <code>for x in my_filelist:</code>, each file will be named <code>x</code> for the purpose of what you want to do with that file (e.g., load it or rename it), even if the real file name is not x.
+This is the power of a loop.

 ## Conditions

 The second important syntax element, and really the basic building block of so much code that runs your